viniciu21/Empirical_analysis/README.md

 # Empirical_analysis

-Empirical analysis for linear and binary searches algorithm.
+Empirical analysis for linear and binary search algorithms.